FinTP/fintp_samples/fintp_sep/README.md

     - EventsWatcher binary
     - RoutingEngine.config example
     - EventsWatcher.config example
-    - all .xslt and .xsd files from /core
+    - all .xslt files from /core
 ```

 ####5.
 In the **fintp/connectors** folder copy the following files: